 4. Children with SMD can be sub-grouped according to behavioral responses to sensation that predict differential vagal activity during sensory challenge.

 A total of 83 subjects (40 TYP children and 43 SMD children), ages 5–12 years, were included in the study.
 Approval to conduct the study was gained from the Institutional Review Board at Thomas Jefferson University (TJU) of Philadelphia, PA.
 Approval was granted via an Interagency Authorization Agreement to conduct the study at Pediatric Therapy Network by the TJU IRB.
 Research participants at both sites completed parental permission and child assent (for children ages 7 and older) according to approved procedures.
 The TYP sample included 18 male (45%) and 22 female (55%) children.
 The SMD sample included 29 male (71%) and 12 female (29%) and 2 with unknown gender.
 Children who were missing age data were excluded from some of the analyses, thus participant numbers may vary.
 Parental demographic socioeconomic status (SES) was reported using our demographics questionnaire which is based on Hollingshead Two Factor Index of Social Position (Hollingshead, 1991 ).
 Education level for the primary parent (parent who self identified themselves with main role of caring for the child’s day to day activities, and who served as the primary respondent in our study) was not significantly different between the total TYP and SMD samples (χ2 = 3.12, p = 0.37).
 Of the parents who completed the study with their child, 5.6% had a high school degree or less, 11.1% had a 2-year college degree or equivalent, 47.2% had a 4-year college degree or equivalent, and 36.1% of parents had completed graduate education.

 As per our approved procedures, subjects are permitted to request to stop or skip testing.
 Of the subjects with SMD, four asked to skip a sensory domain or stop testing.
 An additional seven SMD children had unusable physiological data due to movement artifacts or equipment malfunction.
 One TYP child (3%) asked to skip a sensory domain, and two TYP children (5%) have missing data due to equipment malfunction.
 These children were not included in the analyses.

 All children met the following inclusion criteria for the study: (1) between the ages of 5 and 12 years of age; (2) no physical or medical complications that affected cardiac activity; (3) no history of seizure activity; (4) no medications that affected cardiac activity (children were excluded if they were medications that affected autonomic tone or cardiac activity including beta-blockers, adderall, ditropan, or SSRI’s); (5) must be able to follow simple directions, sit with the examiner during the testing, and tolerate electrode placement.
-Children with SMD had to meet additional criteria: (1) referral for atypical sensory responsivity made by clinician, pediatrician, neurologist or self-referral; and (2) meet the criteria for SMD based on one of the following scores on the Short Sensory Profile (SSP): (a) Total Test score of less than 3.0 SD below the mean; (b) less than 2.5 SD below the mean on two or more subtests; or (c) less than 4.0 SD below the mean on one subtest (Miller et al., 2001
+Children with SMD had to meet additional criteria: (1) referral for atypical sensory responsivity made by clinician, pediatrician, neurologist or self-referral; and (2) meet the criteria for SMD based on one of the following scores on the Short Sensory Profile (SSP): (a) Total Test score of less than 3.0 SD below the mean; (b) less than 2.5 SD below the mean on two or more subtests; or (c) less than 4.0 SD below the mean on one subtest (Miller et al., 2001 ).

 The children and parents in this study came from populations at Thomas Jefferson University, in Philadelphia, PA, and from Pediatric Therapy Network in Torrance, CA. All subjects were tested by author Teal Benevides at their respective sites (PA or CA).
 Following a phone screening to determine eligibility, parents scheduled a 1.5-h visit with their child in which they underwent informed consent and child assent procedures, the child was introduced to the equipment and electrodes used to measure ECG and sweat responses, and the child completed a 35-min physiological session called the SCP (described below).
 The primary parent completed questionnaires regarding their child’s sensory dysfunction, adaptive behavior, and relevant demographic questions.
 Parents were invited to observe their child’s physiological testing inconspicuously by watching from the back of the room or from a two-way mirror.